DrSnowbird/intellij-docker/README.md

 ```

 ## Making plugins persist between sessions
+If you use "./run.sh", you can ignore this section!

 Intellij configurations are kept on `$HOME/.ideaIC-2018.1` inside the container, so if you
 want to keep them around after you close it, you'll need to share it with your